smj452/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis Using Machine Learning

 ## Overview

-The purpose of this project is to implement and evaluate several machine learning models or algorithms to predict credit risk.
-The credit card credit dataset from LendingClub, a peer-to-peer lending services company will be used to implement the following:
+The purpose of this project is to implement and evaluate several machine learning models or algorithms to predict which candidates have low and high  credit risk.
+Imbalanced-learn and scikit-learn libraries are used to build and evaluate models.
+Credit dataset for credit cards from LendingClub, a peer-to-peer lending services company is used to implement the following:

-- Oversample the data using the Random Over Sampler and SMOTE algorithms
+- Logistic Regression using Naive Random Over Sampling and SMOTE algorithms
 - Undersample the data using the Cluster Centroids algorithm
-- Use a combinatorial approach of over- and under sampling using the SMOTEENN algorithm.
+- A combined sampling of over- and under sampling using the SMOTEENN algorithm.
-- Compare Balanced Random Forest Classifier and Easy Ensemble Classifier machine learning models that reduce bias to predict credit risk
+- Compare Balanced Random Forest Classifier and Easy Ensemble Classifier machine learning models to predict credit risk

 ## Results